 Our walk-out proved uneventful, and we left before any rains came.

-Though we did find a social path that connects to another place we want to see on our next trip.
+Though we did find a social path that connects to another place we want to see for our next trip.
 We’ll look at maps and savor what’s to come.